-When establishing your lawn, the Nevada Cooperative Extension recommends a few extra steps:
+When establishing your lawn, the University of Nevada Cooperative Extension recommends a few extra steps:

-- Add a high-phosphorus starter fertilizer according to instructions.
+- Add fertilizer, preferably a high-phosphorus starter fertilizer, according to the instructions.

 - Amend the soil with 2-3 inches of compost.

-- Cultivate the soil to a depth of roughly one foot and remove any large rocks from the soil surface.
+- Cultivate the soil to a depth of roughly 1 foot, and remove any large rocks from the soil surface.

-- Roll the future lawn area but make sure not to compact it.
+- Roll the future lawn area using a grass roller, but make sure not to compact it.
 Your foot shouldn’t sink into the dirt more than half an inch when you walk on it.

-Add soil amendments like organic matter, calcined clay aggregates, gypsum or lime.
-They can alleviate surface compaction and increase infiltration rates, helping you get a lot from a little bit of water.
+Amend the soil if needed: Add organic matter, calcined clay aggregates, gypsum, or lime to amend the soil.
+They can alleviate surface compaction and increase infiltration rates.
+This will help you get a lot from a small amount of water.

 Make the Most of the Water You Use

 Where your soil falls on the scale of water loss and retention depends on its makeup.
 Sandy soils allow water to soak in faster but don’t hold as much.
-The opposite is true for clay soils and loamy soils.
-Improve your soil to adjust its water retention.
+The opposite is true for clay and loamy soils.
+Improve your soil with soil amendments to adjust its water retention.

-Your local extension can likely help you to get a handle on how much water your grass needs and how much your lawn is losing to evaporation.
+Your local Extension can help you determine how much water your grass needs and how much it is losing to evaporation.

-But you don’t have to replace all that water, says the New Mexico Extension.
-All turfgrasses can survive without replacing 100-percent of water lost to evaporation.
-But just how much below depends on the type of grass.
+But you don’t have to replace all that water, according to New Mexico State’s Extension service.
+All turfgrasses can survive without replacing 100% of water lost to evaporation.
+But just how much below 100% depends on the type of grass.

-And there are plenty of choices on how to reapply that water.
+There are plenty of choices on how to replenish that water.
 But the option that combines high-quality turf and water conservation is a pop-up sprinkler system.
-When you see the best lawns, you can bet they’ve got an underground irrigation system installed, says Powers.
+When you see the best lawns, you can bet they’ve got an underground irrigation system installed, Powers says.

 Tips for Reducing Evaporation